ni/systemlink-enterprise-examples/Dynamic Form Fields Configuration Example/README.md

 The [DynamicFormFieldConfigurationExample.json](DynamicFormFieldConfigurationExample.json)
-provides an example of a Dynamic Form Fields configuration with 1 view, 2 groups and several examples from all types of fields:
+provides an example of a Dynamic Form Fields configuration with 1 view, 2 groups, and several examples from all types of fields:

   - Text Field
   - Checkbox Field